DataDog/documentation/content/en/agent/docker/log.md

 Since Agent v6.14+, the Agent collects logs for all containers (running or stopped) which means that short lived containers logs that have started and stopped in the past second are still collected as long as they are not removed.

-For Kubernetes environments, refer to the [Kubernetes short lived container documentation][11].
+For Kubernetes environments, see the [Kubernetes short lived container][11] documentation.

 ## Further Reading